IEvangelist/davidpine.net/content/blog/github-profanity-filter.md

 ### GraphQL

 There are several default labels, none of which suited my needs.
 I needed to signify that an issue or pull request contained profane content -- the label I created was "profane content 🤬".
-The way that the app knows about this label is via its identifier, and we can retrieve that using the **GitHub GraphQL** <a href="https://developer.github.com/v4/explorer" target="_blank">explorer</a> and the following query.
+The way that the app knows about this label is via its identifier, and we can retrieve that using the **GitHub GraphQL** {{< url-link "explorer" "https://developer.github.com/v4/explorer" >}} and the following query.

 ```js
 query {